What is a flat head syndrome?

 - Mimos flat head pillow

-There are other parents who use the flat head pillow to correct the problem under supervision.
+There are other parents who use the flat head pillow to correct the problem but under supervision.

 What information do you know about flat head syndrome fact or myth?
 Share below.